pch91/SOGS/README.md

 - Deals damage to humans (no armor or open helmet cam) and to food and plants
 - Damage dealt in an area that increases up to 2x according to battery life

+<h2>Backpacks and Belts</h2>

+- Not allowed to contain one inside the other, backpack -> backpack, belt -> belt, backpack -> belt,
+- Rxclusive belt slot inside backpacks
+- belt -> backpack only allowed when in its slot

 <h2>Combustion</h2>

 - Volatiles + oxygen produces 2 h2o